 It’s for this reason that I advise seeking outside help, like Clark Computer Services – this gives you the assurance that all steps were taken to protect your systems NOW.

 Big updates like this are not the only reason to seek assistance.
 In addition to Small Business IT Maintenance contracts, we also offer Home IT Maintenance Plans.

-With so many still working from home and doing eLearning, home networks are more important than ever and to keep them running smoothly they need maintenance.
+With working from home and eLearning ongoing options, and many digital entertainment options, home networks are more important than ever and to keep them running smoothly they need maintenance.

 Since those first days of knocking on doors, I’ve always had residential clients – and we have always given them the same high level of customer service that we provide to our business clients.